 The final category is tax-free investments.
 These investment vehicles include Roth IRAs, Roth 401(k) plans, and (generally) insurance policies.
 Similar to taxable investment accounts, contributions to these accounts are made using after-tax dollars.
 However, unlike a taxable investment account, growth on the account is sheltered from ordinary income and capital gain taxes.
 Furthermore, if the appropriate rules are followed, the growth and distributions from these tax-free investment accounts may remain untaxed.

 Why are there so many options?
 Why does this matter?
-Working with an advisor to find a mix of investments among the three different options is a worthwhile conversation.
+Working with an advisor to find a mix of investments among the three different options is a worthwhile endeavor.

 Every individual’s situation is different and should be separately evaluated; however, some advantages and disadvantages of each type of account are outlined below.